up42/up42-py/docs/ordering.md

 **Order images and download them** via the ordering and assets.
 You can filter by various parameters e.g. time period, area of interest, cloud cover etc, using Catalog Search.
-Then, you can order an image into UP42 Storage and download it to inspect the result - all with the convenience of the UP42 Python SDK!
+Then, you can order an image into the UP42 Storage and download it to inspect the result - all with the convenience of the UP42 Python SDK!

 !!!
 Info "Supported Provider"
     Currently ordering supports these data providers: **OneAtlas**.